mouradabs/training/readme.markdown

 # pricing

 I will fly to wherever you are, anywhere in the world!
+The nearest airport to me is Hilo, Hawai`i.

 The base price is 2000 USD for the first day and 1000 USD for each additional day of instruction plus airfare, visa fees, and no-frills accomodation.